Feeling Romantic Love: How To Know You’re Ready To Say “I Love You”

 The timing of an expression of love can be important, but it doesn’t necessarily depend on outside factors or specific milestones.
 Instead, the right time to let your partner know you love them will typically depend on your relationship.

 If the relationship has been casual for several months, without a serious commitment, you may not be ready to tell your partner “I love you” just yet.
-On the other hand, if you’ve developed an immediate connection and become exclusive after only a few weeks, it might be time already.
+On the other hand, if you’ve crossed the honeymoon stage of initial intrigue and strong sexual passion and have become exclusive after only a few weeks, it might be time already.

 It can help to answer a few questions to get an idea of how your relationship has taken shape, including: